 4 Testing whether a USB device is interfering

-The problem may be caused by a connected USB device:
+The problem may be caused by a USB device connected to the FRITZ!Box:

 - Remove all USB devices from the FRITZ!Box.
 If the problem no longer occurs, either a USB device or its cable is faulty, or a device consumes too much power.